CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

     ```
         <img id="imgTito" class="solidRoundBorders animateMe" src="tito.png" alt="Tito the dog" width="100px">
     ```
- * What do you think the new lines will do?
-Run your code and find out!
 7. Did you notice that this time you used `0%` and `100%` instead of `from` and `to` to set the start and end values of your animation?
 With **percentages** you're able to set in between values as well as just start and end!
-Go to the bottom of your CSS file and add the following code
+Change the animation code so that it looks like this:
     ```
         @keyframes spinAroundAnimation {
             0% {